Teens talking about health disparities

 Contact Us

 At Charlie Health, we offer virtual mental health treatment for adolescents, young adults, and families experiencing mental health crises.
-Our intensive outpatient program (IOP) combines trauma-informed therapy, group therapy, family therapy, and can arrange access to psychiatric support (if needed) to help you build resilience and start healing.
+Our intensive outpatient program (IOP) combines culturally-competent individual therapy, group therapy, and family therapy to help you build resilience and start healing.
 Get started today.

 Comprehensive mental health treatment from home